Robotron: 2084

-Robotron: 2084 (also referred to as Robotron) is a 1982 twin-stick shooter video game developed by Eugene Jarvis and Larry DeMar of Vid Kidz and released by Williams Electronics for arcades.
+Robotron: 2084 (also referred to simply as Robotron) is a twin-stick shooter video game developed by Eugene Jarvis and Larry DeMar of Vid Kidz and released by Williams Electronics for arcades in 1982.
 The game is set in the year 2084 in a dystopian future where robots have turned against humans in a cybernetic revolt.
-The player's goal is to defeat endless waves of robots, rescue surviving humans and earn as many points as possible.
+The player's goals are to defeat endless waves of robots, rescue surviving humans, and earn as many points as possible.

-Jarvis and DeMar drew inspiration from Nineteen Eighty-Four, Berzerk and Space Invaders for the design of Robotron: 2084.
+Jarvis and DeMar drew inspiration from Nineteen Eighty-Four, Berzerk and Space Invaders when designing Robotron: 2084.
+The pair designed the game to instill panic in players by presenting them with conflicting goals and having many on-screen projectiles coming from multiple directions.
 A two-joystick control scheme was implemented to provide the player with more precise controls, and enemies with different behaviors were added to make the game challenging.
-Jarvis and DeMar designed the game to instill panic in players by presenting them with conflicting goals and having on-screen projectiles coming from multiple directions.
+Following its release in arcades, Atari ported the game to several home platforms in the 1980s.
+It was later included in many retro gaming collections.

-Robotron: 2084 was critically and commercially successful.
-Praise among critics focused on the game's intense action and control scheme.
-Though not the first game with a twin joystick control scheme, Robotron: 2084 is cited as the game that popularized it.
-It was ported to numerous home systems - most of which are hampered by the lack of two joysticks - Jarvis used the same control scheme in Smash TV (1990).
-The game is frequently listed as one of Jarvis's best contributions to the video game industry.
+Robotron was critically and commercially successful.
+Praise among critics focused on the game's intense action, control scheme, and colorful visuals.
+While its challenging gameplay proved popular, commentators acknowledged it catered to select players.
+Though not the first game with twin joystick controls, Robotron: 2084 is cited as the game that popularized it in the 1980s; the design later saw a resurgence in the 2000s.
+Jarvis used the same control scheme later in the 1990 Smash TV.
+Robotron was ported to numerous home systems, most of which lacked the arcade's control hardware.
+It is frequently listed as one of Jarvis's best contributions to the video game industry.